getgrav/grav-learn/pages/02.content/09.multi-language/docs.md

 ```
 languages:
-  home:
-    redirect: true
+  home_redirect:
     include_lang: true
+    include_route: false
 ```

-The `redirect` setting will force Grav to redirect you to the homepage route.
-So `http://yoursite.com` automatically becomes `http://yoursite.com/homepage`.
+The `home_redirect.include_lang: true` setting will force Grav to redirect you to the default language route.
+For example, if English is your default language, `http://yoursite.com` automatically redirects to `http://yoursite.com/en`.

-The `include_lang` option forces the language to be included in the url.
-For example if you had both `redirect: true` and `include_lang: true`, going to `http://yoursite.com` would result in `http://yoursite.com/en/homepage`.
+The `include_route` option forces the language to be included in the url.
+For example if you had both `home_redirect.include_route: true` then pointing your browser to `http://yoursite.com` would result in `http://yoursite.com/en/homepage`.

 #### Language-Based Twig Templates